 You might pay an SEO company to give you a competition reports or you might have a program that runs one for you.
 That’s all well and good, but what if you get back a bunch of numbers and columns you don’t understand?
 Even if you do understand them, how do they translate to your strategy and campaign?

-This article is a quick review to help you along your way.
+This article is a quick review to help you manage and monitor your competition reports throughout your campaign.
 Of course, we can’t answer them for your keywords, but the principal remains.

 The project is XYZ Private Investigators.
 We want our clients to rank for as many high search, high quality, and relevant key terms as possible.
 First, we look at how many searches a term gets, and then we check the competition out.

 Although KEI is a number, we seldom use the KEIs provided by any program used, because the formula is skewed.
 For instance, keyword A may have 5 million results pages with the term in the page somewhere, while only 13,000 have the term in the title and description.
 The KEI doesn’t take into account the difference.

 In the image below is a list of key terms relevant to the client’s site and service, ranked by the number of titles with the keyword.
 For the purpose of this exercise, we’re using WebCEO.
 It’s not exact, but it does in a pinch.

 The first thing you’ll notice is a bunch of numbers.
 What we’re looking for is the optimal formula of high searches with medium to low competition.
 For optimum targeting, we need less PR and links as well.

 Note: WebCEO almost never matches the data you’ll get from Google AdWords, which is why I like to compare the two.
 We’re going to just use WebCEO data here, but don’t forget to cross check with other platforms when running an analysis for an actual campaign.